Street Naming and Numbering

 It is the responsibility of the owners and occupiers to ensure that the number allocated to a property is clearly marked in such a way so that it is in a prominent position and remains legible from the street.
 The number will always be retained even when owners and occupiers choose to give a name to their property

-Single New Developments
+Single New Developments or Conversions

-For a new dwelling that is not situated on a numbered road the new owner should supply a name for consideration.
-The owner will be the new owner of the property and not the developer, unless the developer and the eventual owner of the property are the same.
+For a new dwelling that is not situated on a numbered road, the new owner should supply a name for consideration.
+The owner will be the new owner of the property and not the developer unless the developer and the eventual owner of the property are the same.
 The choice of name should be checked with surrounding properties to ensure no duplication, which will also be checked when received by us.
-We will contact Royal Mail to see if they have knowledge of a similar named property in the locality.
+We will contact Royal Mail to see if they have knowledge of a similarly named property in the locality.
 We check our information systems and if the name is satisfactory, then the new address is registered and confirmation sent to the owner accordingly.
 If there is an issue with the preferred name, we will request alternatives.

 The address is then registered with Royal Mail, Emergency and Essential Services and internal departments of Wychavon.
 It is the responsibility of property owners to inform their own personal contacts etc.